vimeo/psalm/docs/security_analysis/custom_taint_sinks.md

 # Custom Taint Sinks

-You can define your own taint sinks two ways

-## Using a docblock annotation

 The `@psalm-taint-sink <taint-type> <param-name>` annotation allows you to define a taint sink.

 Any tainted value matching the given [taint type](index.md#taint-types) will be reported as an error by Psalm.